Interstate 74 North Carolina

 North Carolina’s two sections of Interstate 74 are part of High Priority Corridor 5: I-73/74 North-South Corridor.
 Its designation in North Carolina is written into law.

-The first time Interstate 73 and Interstate 74 were submitted to AASHTO for approval was at the Special Committee on Route Numbering meeting of April 19, 1996.
-At that meeting, North Carolina submitted three requests under Section 332(a)(2) of the National Highway System Designation Act of 1995.
-None of the three requests were approved at that particular meeting:
+I-73 and I-74 were initially submitted to the American Association of State Highway and Transportation Officials (AASHTO) for approval at the Special Committee on Route Numbering meeting on April 19, 1996.
+North Carolina submitted three requests under Section 332(a)(2) of the National Highway System Designation Act of 1995.
+They were all denied:

 - Establish Interstate 73 – “Beginning at the intersection of U.S. Route 220 at the Virginia State Line, then southerly over U.S. Route 220 to the intersection of State Route 68 northwest of Greensboro, then southerly over U.S. Route 68 (sic) to the intersection of Interstate Route 40 in Kernersville, then southeasterly over I-40 to the intersection of U.S. Route 220 in Greensboro, then southerly over U.S. Route 220 to the intersection of U.S. Route 1 in Rockingham, then southwesterly over U.S. Route 1 to the South Carolina State Line.”
 The action to establish this route was continued at the April 1996 meeting, and it was subsequently amended in future iterations by North Carolina and adjacent states.